 COVID-19 related expenses such as overtime, ongoing temporary services and equipment rental result in needs in contractual services, materials and supplies, and personnel for the Health Department.
 The COVID-19 related expenses will be reimbursed by CARES Act funding.
+There is also a potential need for the remainder of FY 2021 for COVID-19 contact tracing and vaccine distribution; however, grants and other sources of funding are being pursued to help cover those costs.
 Additionally, needs result from anticipated salaries, pension and hospitalization exceeding budgeted salaries.
+Security guard service and security upgrades including a surveillance camera system have also generated a need for the Health Department.

-The Department continues to have an issue balancing its FY 2021 budget due to the large amount of budgeted position vacancy allowance (PVA).
-The Department has identified both some position vacancy and non-personnel savings that will be used to offset expected needs later in the fiscal year.
+The Department has identified position vacancy and non-personnel savings that will be used to help offset expected needs.
 Transfers may be made in the spring with the Final Adjustment Ordinance (FAO) if necessary.

-\Note: At the beginning of FY 2020, the Health Department's General Fund 050 account was switched to the Cincinnati Health District Fund 416, which was established by state mandate in Ordinance #0215-2019 for the purpose of separately accounting for the support of the general operation of the Cincinnati Health Department.
+Note: At the beginning of FY 2020, the Health Department's General Fund 050 account was switched to the Cincinnati Health District Fund 416, which was established by state mandate in Ordinance #0215-2019 for the purpose of separately accounting for the support of the general operation of the Cincinnati Health Department.